ingo/ingo.github.io/_recipes/asparagus_and_morel_quiche.md

 category: Entrees
 description: Morel mushrooms add deep, woodsy umami flavor to this creamy quiche enriched with gruyere cheese.
 Fresh asparagus spears on top keep their snap after baking.
-  For the neatest slices, make quiche a day ahead; let it cool completely, then loosen edges and chill overnight.
-Cut perfect wedges, reheat and serve with a salad for brunch or lunch.
-Morels can be pricey but a little goes a long way.
-Their richness pairs wonderfully with the custardy quiche filling.
-Letting the quiche set fully helps it slice cleanly.
-The spears of asparagus add texture.
-The morels provide an earthy, savory flavor that enriches the custard.
-Allowing it to chill makes slicing easy.
-Fresh asparagus on top adds a pop of color and crunch.

 image: asparagus_and_morel_quiche.jpg
 image_attribution: Annabelle Breakey
 image_source: http://www.sunset.com/